Common assault: Mens rea

 The mens rea is that this fear must have been caused either intentionally or recklessly.
 A battery is committed when the threatened force actually results in contact to the other and that contact was caused either intentionally or recklessly.

 Defences

 Self-defence is available when reasonable force is used to prevent harm to self or another.
 Prevention of a greater crime or with the purpose of aiding a lawful arrest is also known as The Public Defence.
 The Private Defence or defence of property also may be used as an argument.

 These arguments are not strictly defences but justifications for a certain level of force.

+Consent also negates assault (but not more serious offences, per R v Brown).
+Ordinary, harmless contact is considered of the sort one might encounter while travelling on a busy bus or train or trying to get to the bar in a packed pub is not considered assault, nor are genuine tackles in contact sports like football or rugby.
+Preventing someone accidentally endangering themselves would also generally not amount to assault.

 Alternative verdict

 The original effect of sections 39 and 40 of the Criminal Justice Act 1988 was that common assault was not available as an alternative verdict under section 6(3) of the Criminal Law Act 1967.

 Common assault is now available as an alternative verdict under section 6(3) of the Criminal Law Act 1967, by virtue of section 6(3A) of that Act (which was inserted by section 11 of the Domestic Violence, Crime and Victims Act 2004).